yadavan88/opaque-type-sample/README.md

 opaque type Weight = Int
 opaque type Height = Int
 ```
-Note that, these opaque types can be interchangeably used only in the same scope where it is defined.
+Note that, these opaque types can be interchangeably used only in the same scope where it is defined, thus making it **opaque** outside the scope of definition.
 We can move them into an object, so that they can be used without any issues later.